rajshritotla/1984-generative-graphics/rajshritotla/README.md

 This project involves combining conventional projection mapping technology in combination with generative-computer graphics and computational vision, in order to create a completely fluid and projected environment for actors in plays.
 Student teams will work to develop a desktop application for the streamlining of generative graphics creation -- essentially a User Interface tool that will be used to extend an extant Unity project which currently uses a Microsoft Kinect sensor to track actor movements on stage and generate graphics to augment the scene or actually create entirely new interactive environments.
 A primary goal for this novel software tool is that it allows for the quick alteration of perimeters in generative algorithms, enabling theatrical scenic designers to edit and design in real time during rehearsal, thus creating the conditions for a more fully integrated and collaborative design process with the director, actors, and other designers.

 # Technologies Used

 ## openpose

 Source: https://github.com/CMU-Perceptual-Computing-Lab/openpose

-About: openpose is used in the project to determine the human being coordinates.
+openpose is used in the project to determine the human being coordinates.
 Currently we are using it with webcam to successfully generate coordinates of using COCO model, which is a trained model available in repository.

 Note: Though the links are directly sourced from openpose official repository, its suggestable to confirm the link again from openpose docs

 #### Get coordinates using openpose

 Assumption : openpose and dependencies successfully installed

 To get coordinates using openpose: